alloystorm/dvvr/dancexr/ai_chat.md

 ### Language Matching & Fallback
 The AI model can generate different language messages.
 But the voice model can't.
 DanceXR will try to determine what language the message is and if it doesn't match the selected voice language, enabling "Fallback" in the voice settings will allow it to choose a different voice that matches the language within the voice list.

+New setting introduced in 1.5.1 update allows selection of a chat language, on top of the default "auto" mode.
+The auto mode will behave exactly like before, it tries to determine language from the text content itself.
+But if you choose one of the language in the chat language settings, it will be used for both chat message and voice.

+Keep in mind that the prompt message has a higher imfluence to the GPT models in deciding what language to use when generating responses.
+If you choose a language other than English, it's best to also update the prompt template with native text to the language you are choosing.

 ## Speech To Text